How to get there:

 Iron Mountain Hot Springs

-Off to Colorado and our first stop was the Iron Mountain Hot Springs!
-We debeated going here or the Glenwood Hot Springs but after more research it looked like the Glenwood Hot Springs tended to get more crowded, had less pools and was more family oriented while the Iron Mountain Hot Springs were geared towards couples.
+We’ve finally reached the tail end of our Utah and Colorado road trip!
+Our first stop was the Iron Mountain Hot Springs.
+We debated going here or the Glenwood Hot Springs but after more research it looked like the Glenwood Hot Springs tended to get more crowded, had less pools, and was more family oriented while the Iron Mountain Hot Springs were geared towards couples.

-Iron Mountain Hot Springs had tons of pools – each were a different temperature and one was even shaped like a heart!
-Such a great spot to relax – they even have a bar where we grabbed a few cocktails.
-The scenery also overlooks the Colorado River.
+Iron Mountain Hot Springs had tons of pools—each were a different temperature and one was even shaped like a heart!
+Such a great spot to relax.
+They also have a bar where we grabbed a few cocktails as we overlooked the Colorado River.

 Loveland Pass